-- Avoid water getting on the stump of the umbilical cord as it will delay the drying process or even cause infections.
+- Prevent water from getting on the stump of the umbilical cord as it will delay the drying process or even cause infections.

 Gently pat-dry any wet areas on your baby’s body.
 Put on the diaper and warm clothes.
 New-born babies do not need to have baths frequently the first few weeks.
 Baths can occur thrice a week.
-However, always keep diaper areas clean always.
+However, always keep diaper areas clean.

 When the new-born baby’s umbilical stump has dried and fallen off, you can begin giving him/her baths with water.